Dear Wood Acres Families,

 All of us at Wood Acres hope you are enjoying a healthy and relaxing summer.
-While we are missing the joyful cacophony of summer camp on our beautifully green and outdoor campus, we remain focused on opening our campus for the 2021-2022 school year.
-We are implementing safety and educational precautions using CoVid guidelines from the CDC and the American Academy of Pediatrics and we will continue to place the needs of our students, their families, and our faculty and staff at the forefront of any decision.
+We are implementing safety and educational precautions using Covid guidelines from the CDC and the American Academy of Pediatrics and we will continue to place the needs of our students, their families, and our faculty and staff at the forefront of any decision.
 This practice has been at the core of Wood Acres for 50 years, and it will continue to guide us during this challenging time.

 There is so much information to share with you, and certainly more to come as we welcome our Grammar and Upper School students on August 8 and our Early School Students on August 15.
 Your trust in all of us at Wood Acres remains essential, so on this sunny day, here are some of the steps we have already taken to ensure our community remains healthy and learning on campus as much as possible for this new school year.

 These additional precautions enhance our normal practices which include the daily cleaning of classrooms, nightly sanitizing of these spaces, and of course proper hand washing and hygiene practices throughout the day.
-Our smaller class sizes, classroom setup with sinks in all classrooms and bathrooms in all cottage classrooms, outdoor campus, and lunch in classrooms already follow recommended guidelines for keeping us all healthy.
+Our smaller class sizes, classroom setup with sinks in all classrooms and bathrooms in all cottage classrooms, outdoor campus, and lunch in classrooms or outdoors already follow recommended guidelines for keeping us all healthy.